FablabTorino/LabAdmin/yunDoorSystem/README.md

 ## Running the tests

-If the labchat server is up and running, you can insert user profiles, associating to them some cards and time slots, and start testing the system.
+If the labchat server is up and running, you can insert user profiles, associate to them some cards and time slots, and start testing the system.